Cutie mark: Analysis

 The mascot of 15.dev, an original character whose cutie mark contains Sparkles emojis (✨), which are commonly used to represent artificial intelligence.

 Cutie marks have been described as the most recognizable aspect of the My Little Pony franchise.
 Ewan Kirkland, a professor of media studies at the University for the Creative Arts, described cutie marks as "a literal brand marking which reflects the franchise's firm location in consumer culture."
 In her review of Friendship Is Magic, Emily St. James of The A.V.
 Club wrote that "Cutie marks are the Equestria equivalent of tramp stamps".

 Cutie marks function as a form of implicit characterization that serve as a visual shorthand for a pony's unique abilities, affinities, or profession.
 For example, Twilight Sparkle's star-shaped cutie mark represents her magical abilities and academic excellence, while Applejack's apple cutie mark represents her connection to her family's apple farm.
 In some cases, cutie marks are ironic, as with the character Clover, whose four-leaf clover cutie mark (which normally symbolizes good luck) is in contrast to her perpetually unlucky nature.

 Child psychoanalyst Roderick S. Hall wrote that his patient had explained to him what a cutie mark was.
 Hall described his patient's focus on drawing designs for clothing as her way of finding her own "cutie mark".
 Feminist author Melanie Hurley wrote that the episode "Call of the Cutie" creates "a positive narrative around puberty" and described the acquisition of cutie marks as a metaphor for menarche: ponies treat receiving their cutie mark as a major life milestone, the characters discussing cutie marks in the episode are predominantly female, and Diamond Tiara's cute-ceañera explicitly frames the acquisition of a cutie mark as a rite of passage.
 Queer studies author Stefanie Duguay described a LGBTQ+ brony couple who adopted Rainbow Dash and Soarin' cutie mark tattoos as symbols of identity expression.

-An example of a "blank flank" OC.